Student car insurance

 If you choose not to take your car with you to university, there are several options when it comes to your car insurance:

-• Register your car as SORN: If you’re not planning to use your car for an extended period, you can make a Statutory Off Road Notification (SORN).
-This allows you to declare that your vehicle is off the road and not in use, which means you won’t have to pay road tax or maintain insurance coverage.
+- Register your car as SORN: If you’re not planning to use your car for an extended period, you can make a Statutory Off Road Notification (SORN).
+This allows you to declare that your vehicle is off the road and not in use, which means you won’t have to pay road tax or maintain insurance cover.
 However, while SORN, you cannot drive or park your car on a public road.

 It’s essential to consider your options carefully and make the appropriate decisions based on your individual circumstances to ensure that you remain legally compliant and avoid any potential issues with your insurance policy.